Best camera for car photography in 2025

 Relatively slow frame rate

-If going down the medium-format road isn’t for you - and it won’t be for everybody - then the Sony A7R IV is an excellent alternative.
+If going down the medium-format road isn’t for you - and it won’t be for everybody - then the Sony A7R IVa is an excellent alternative (it's essentially the same camera as the popular A7R IV which we've reviewed, just with a higher-resolution 2.36m-dot screen).
 It gives you medium format type resolution from a full-frame sensor, and at a much more affordable price.

 This is a camera which will make a good all-rounder if car photography isn’t your only avenue.
 You get that lovely high resolution, but you also get 10fps shooting, which although not blisteringly fast isn’t too bad either.